INTERESTING FACTS ABOUT THE INDIAN OCEAN !!!

 The Indian Ocean is divided into east and west by a 5000 km long mountain range on it’s ocean floor, called the Ninety East Ridge.

 The Indian Ocean is roughly 5.5 times the size of the U.S.

 The Indian Ocean is the youngest of the five major oceans.

-The Indian Ocean was known as “ratnakara” which means “the creator of jewels” by ancient Sanskrit literature.
+The Indian Ocean is known as “ratnakara,” which means “the creator of jewels,” by an ancient Sanskrit literature.

 Sanskrit is an ancient Indo-European language of India.

-The Indian Ocean has a minimum temperature of around 22 degrees Celsius or 71 degrees Fahrenheit.
-But in the southern regions, nearer to the polar regions, the temperatures drop drastically.
+The Indian Ocean has a minimum temperature of around 22°C or 71° F. However, in the southern regions nearer to the polar regions, the temperatures drop drastically.

 The Indian Ocean has many islands.
-The most well known are Mauritius, Seychelles, Madagascar the Maldives and Sri Lanka.
+The most well known are Mauritius, Seychelles, Madagascar, Sri Lanka, and the Maldives.